awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 # Assign Targets to a Maintenance Window \(Console\)<a name="sysman-maintenance-assign-targets"></a>

-After you create a Maintenance Window, you assign targets where the tasks will run\.
+After you create a Maintenance Window, you assign targets where the tasks run\.

 **To assign targets to a Maintenance Window \(console\)**